bifrost-finance/bifrost/README.md

 Welcome,

-Bifrost is a DeFi protocol to provide derivative for pledged assets.
+Bifrost is a Web3 derivatives protocol that provides decentralized cross-chain liquidity for staked assets.
+By leveraging on the cross-consensus message (XCM) it can provide cross-chain liquid staking services for polkadot relay chains, parachains, and heterogeneous chains bridged with polkadot.

 👉 *Discover the Bifrost project at [bifrost.finance](https://bifrost.finance/).*
-👉 *Learn to use the Bifrost network with our [technical docs](https://wiki.bifrost.finance/devops).*
+👉 *Learn to use the Bifrost network with our [wiki](https://wiki.bifrost.finance/network).*

 <h4>🐣 Supported by</h4>